Strategies and Techniques For Dealing with a Two-Faced Leader on Your Team

 1. Hang around

-Show up unexpectedly.
+Show up unexpectedly to see if you can experience the two-faced leader’s behavior first hand.
 Engage with the team in casual settings where they’re more likely to open up.

 2. Conduct skip-level one-on-ones

-Talk about their leadership style.
+Talk about the two-faced leaders leadership style.
 Inquire about support.
 Ask what they need most.
 Ask for examples of great leaders.
 Some brave guys will bring up “two-faced.”
 Avoiding the subject is also data.

 3. Conduct a 360